dombonifacio/barkbuddies/README.md

 # BarkBuddies
 #### Ongoing Personal Project

 BarkBuddies is a web app that allows users to find dogs up for adoption or post their dogs to find them a new home!
-Barkbuddies is written in ReactJS and will be using localStorage (for now) for storing data.
+Barkbuddies is written in ReactJS and will be using MySQL for the database.

 ### BarkBuddies' Features: CRUD operations
 - Post a dog